-And of course the chemical engineer in me has to tell you about the science courses – Chemistry and Our Universe, Everyday Engineering, and Mind-Bending Math, to name a few.
+Of course, the chemical engineer in me is excited about the science courses.
+Chemistry and Our Universe, Everyday Engineering, and Mind-Bending Math, to name a few.
 My kiddo is all about Nature of Earth: An Introduction to Geology.

 That’s the best part – you are learning on your terms.
 You can choose the topics and lessons that interest you, and there’s no time limits or homework assignments.
 But each lesson is accompanied by a printable guidebook to follow along or take notes as you wish.
 With your monthly subscription, you have access to over 8,000 lessons on a wide variety of topics.

 For more yumminess from me and my foodie friends, keep up with me on…